-The experts who offer the FDA Compliance Boot Camp are now adding an intensive medical device training course.
+The experts who offer the FDA Compliance Boot Camp are now adding two intensive medical device training courses.

 Recalls are expensive, embarrassing, and often lead to more serious financial consequences — not only from the FDA but also from courts and unhappy shareholders.

 Stop spinning your wheels with nonessential activities that waste time and money.
 To survive in today's tough economy and ultra-competitive medical device market, you need a quality system that works from the get-go — from the start of product design continuing through component selection, manufacturing, use and disposal.

 Register now for Medical Device Quality & Compliance Institute 2018: Quality Systems and Design Control Training — two courses presented by EduQuest in cooperation with FDAnews that are offered separately or as an integrated four-day learning package — and learn how to develop a by-the-book quality management program.
 Leave the guessing to your competitors.